Devolutions/doc/docs/en/kb/hub-business/how-to-articles/import-csv-files-pasword-hub-importer.md

   title: Import CSV files in {{ en.DHUBB }} with {{ en.DHUBI }}
 ---
 {% snippet icon.badgeInfo %}
 This topic assumes that your CSV files are ready to be imported.
-For tips and recommendations on how to prepare your CSV files for importation, visit [this topic](/kb/hub-business/knowledge-base/csv-files-import-strategies-format-hub-importer/)
+For tips and recommendations on how to prepare your CSV files for importation, visit [CSV files import strategies and format with {{ en.DHUBI }}](/kb/hub-business/knowledge-base/csv-files-import-strategies-format-hub-importer/).
 {% endsnippet %}

 {{ en.DHUBI }} is our essential {{ en.CTOOL }} designed to import files into your {{ en.DHUB }}.
 Follow the steps below to learn how to import CSV files in {{ en.DHUBB }}.